d9pouces/PolyArchiv/README.md

   * GitRepository (requires a local git repository): after the backup, local commits are pushed to this remote git repository,
   * Rsync: after the backup, all files are synchronized to the remote repository,
-  * TarArchive: after the backup, all files are archived in a single .tar.gz archive and sent to the remote repo (via ftp, scp, http, smb, or a basic cp)
+  * TarArchive: after the backup, all files are archived in a single .tar.gz archive and sent to the remote repo (via ftp, scp, http, smb, or a basic cp),
+  * Duplicity: after the backup, all files are encrypted and sent to the remote repository.

 Each repository (either local or remote) is associated to a frequency of backup.
 If you specify a daily backup for a given repository and you execute Nagiback twice a day, only the first backup will be executed.